tdzl2003/node-lua/README.md

 	Package "assert" is renamed as "assert_" in Node.lua.

-	Direct call to "assert_" is deprecated, call "assert" or "assert_.ok" instead.
+	Direct call to "assert_" is available, but call "assert" or "assert_.ok" is faster.

+Event:

+	There is another class "event.Dispatcher".
+Code line:

+	emitter:addListener(eventName, listener)

+	can be replaced with this line:

+	emitter.eventName:addListener(listener)

+	Of the two the latter is faster than the former.
+You also can cache the event dispatcher object(emitter.eventName) for later usage.

+	Similarly, you can use these methods:

+	* emitter.eventName:on(listener)

+	* emitter.eventName:once(listener)

+	* emitter.eventName:removeListener(listener)

+	* emitter.eventName:removeAllListeners()

+	* emitter.eventName:listeners()

+	* emitter.eventName([arg1], [arg2], [...])

+	* emitter.eventName:call([arg1], [arg2], [...])

+	Directly call the dispatcher is same as use call method.

+	Event: 'newListener' for emitter is removed.